 Ginger can help to reduce nausea and help to treat joint related pain

-To finish, strain and remove the bones - NEVER FEED THESE BONES TO YOUR DOG.
+To finish, strain and remove the bones - NEVER FEED COOKED BONES TO YOUR DOG.
 You can however handpick the meat off and pop it back in the broth and leave to cool

-Once cooled scoop the access fat off which floats to the top and then pour into pots and freeze.
+Once cooled scoop the access fat of which floats to the top and then pour into pots and freeze.

 Bone Broth kept in the fridge lasts around 3-4 days.